FIRE SUMMER RESEARCH INTERNSHIPS

 Enrollment in Summer FIRE 199 Course:

 The FIRE Summer Research Internships have been designed to include course credit that impacts your transcript and degree progress.

 Students who confirm their acceptance with the FIRE Summer Research Internships are expected to enroll in FIRE199 and will need to pay the tuition and fees that are required for this course credit.
 Failure to do so will result in the loss of acceptance into the summer program.

-After April 20, 2022, we will begin the open enrollment period of our summer program.
+On April 24, 2023, we will begin the open enrollment period of our summer program.

 All sections of FIRE199 with available seats will be open for enrollment by an interested UMD undergraduate student including those on our application waitlist.
 No additional approvals or assignments are needed to grab a final spot in our summer program if interested!

 Each section of FIRE199 is connected with a specific FIRE stream.
 If you are able to enroll in a section with open seats, you will join that FIRE stream.

 Please see the FAQs to the right for more information about enrollment, tuition, and fees required for FIRE 199.

 Questions about the FIRE Summer Research Internships should be sent to Dr. Carol Vieira.

 What are the essential dates I need to know?